coinspark/php-OP_RETURN/README.txt

                  'ref' => '[best ref for retrieving data]', 'error' => '[error if data only partially retrieved]')

-           A value of 0 in the 'heights' array means the data is still in the mempool.
+           A value of 0 in the 'heights' array means some data is still in the mempool.
            The 'ref' and 'error' elements are only present if appropriate.

 * Examples: